QUIQQER/QUIQQER/README.md

 written in PHP / JavaScript from PCSG OhG.

 If you search a documentation, please look at www.quiqqer.com.
-The online Documentation about QUIQQER can you find at doc.quiqqer.com
+The online Documentation about QUIQQER can you find at doc.quiqqer.com.

+On doc.quiqqer.com you can find installation instructions, usefull help and more informations about QUIQQER.

 ## Thanks